Energy Conservation in Vending Machines

 What is a heat-pump vending machine?

-In Japan, a heat-pump vending machine is a vending machine with a built in system to collect heat generated by the cooling chamber for the heating chamber.
+A heat-pump vending machine in Japan is a vending machine with a built in system to collect heat generated by the cooling chamber for the heating chamber.
 These vending machines largely contribute to energy saving through function to effectively use heat inside the vending machine and latest machine can even exchange heat with the atmosphere.

 Promoting a 24-hour Lights Out

-To promote reductions in CO2 emission and combat global warming, vending machine manufacturers have promoted energy-saving measures since 1991, prior to establishment of the Kyoto Protocol.
+To promote reductions in GHG emission and combat global warming, vending machine manufacturers have promoted energy-saving measures since 1991, prior to establishment of the Kyoto Protocol.
 As a result, during the 15 years leading up to 2005, we achieved an approximate 50% reduction in energy consumption per vending machine.
 The industry also agreed to aim for a further 37% reduction by 2012, in comparison to 2005 figures, with indoor vending machines having a 24-hour "Lights Out" rule and outdoor machines having no lighting during daytime hours*.
 The industry met its goal in 2011.
-As a follow-up midterm goal, the industry is now aiming for 50% of the 2005 figure by 2020.

 *Reduces about 10% of power usage by turning off the lights during the day time, about 20% by 24 hours